Olivia Benson (cat)

 Olivia Benson is a Scottish Fold cat owned by the American singer-songwriter Taylor Swift.
 She was adopted in June 2014 and named after the Law & Order character.
 Olivia has since appeared in Swift's music videos for "Blank Space" (2014), "Me!"
 (2019), and "Karma" (2023), and the documentary film Miss Americana (2020).

-Olivia has starred in the brand commercials of Keds, Diet Coke, AT&T and DirecTV, and is the logo of Taylor Swift Productions, Swift's in-house visual media studio.
+Olivia has starred in the brand commercials of Keds, Diet Coke, AT&T, and DirecTV, and is the logo of Taylor Swift Productions, Swift's in-house visual media studio.
 Often appearing in Swift's Instagram posts, Olivia contributed to an increased popularity of Scottish Folds among the public.
-Comparethemarket.com estimated Olivia's net worth at US$97 million in 2018, making her the second-richest cat in the world, behind the late Grumpy Cat.
-Films like Deadpool 2 (2018) and Argylle (2024) featured references to Olivia.
+The cat has been referenced in films like Deadpool 2 (2018) and Argylle (2024), as well as a Law & Order sketch at the 78th Primetime Emmy Awards (2026).

 Early life

 Olivia Benson was purchased by Swift in June 2014 as a kitten.
 She has osteochondrodysplasia, a degenerative joint disease, which affects all Scottish Fold cats.
 Olivia, like Swift's two other cats, is named after a fictional character, taking after Olivia Benson, the main protagonist of American crime drama series Law & Order: Special Victims Unit played by Mariska Hargitay.
 Swift's eldest cat, Meredith Grey, is another Scottish Fold, named after the Grey's Anatomy character, and the youngest cat is Benjamin Button, a Ragdoll named after the titular character of The Curious Case of Benjamin Button.
 Meredith and Olivia's names, Swift told Rolling Stone in September 2014, were themed after "strong, complex, independent women".
 In September 2014, Swift was pictured carrying Olivia around the streets of New York City; Swift noted that this was due to Olivia's inability to cope with being in a cat carrier.